Sneaky Sasquatch

-Sneaky Sasquatch is an adventure game released in 2019 for iOS, Apple TV and macOS as one of the launch titles of Apple Arcade.
-It is exclusive to this subscription service and is not available on other platforms.
-It was the 2020 Apple Arcade Game of the Year.
+Sneaky Sasquatch is a 2019 adventure video game developed and published by Canadian studio RAC7 for iOS, macOS and tvOS.
+It was released as a launch title for Apple Arcade.
 The game's scenery is inspired by Squamish, British Columbia, Canada.
-The game music is provided by A Shell In The Pit and scntfc.
+The game music is provided by A Shell in the Pit and scntfc.

+Sneaky Sasquatch received positive reviews from critics.
+It is considered one of the killer apps for Apple Arcade alongside What the Golf?, sustaining relatively consistent popularity in comparison with other games on the service.

 Gameplay

-The protagonist, a Sasquatch, lives near a campground, being friends with local wildlife, stealing food from campers and hiding from park rangers.
-After obtaining human clothes, Sasquatch mingles among humans and participates in human activities, competes in sports, and even can get a bank account and an office job.
+The player plays as a Sasquatch, who lives near a campground, and is friends with local wildlife.
+These animals serve various different roles throughout the game (a raccoon serving as a shopkeeper, ducks doing construction, a hungry bear that gives money in exchange of food, etc.).
+Gameplay initially revolves around stealing food from campers and hiding from park rangers.
+After obtaining an outfit, Sasquatch mingles among humans and participates in human activities, competes in sports, and later can get a bank account and get jobs like a doctor, police officer or an office executive.